DianaVallverdu-NUA/CC2a--tasklist-context-themes/README.md

 # Homework - Step 2

-1. Create a new component 'Add Task' with:
+1. Create a new component 'Add Task' with a horizontal 'View' containing:
 - An Input Text
 - A Button 'Add Task'